-Fig. 24: Average a3 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Fig. 24: Average a3 in straight part of the collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 163.5 cryodipoles.

-- Average skew octupole a4 is within the tight beam dynamics targets in Firm1 (see Fig. 25). - The strong systematic component (around 0.5 units in average) in Firm2 observed between magnet progressive number 100 and 600 has been reduced to around 0.25 units in the recent production.
-This systematic component in Firm2 is partially compensated by negative values in the production of Firm3.
+- Average skew octupole a4 is within the tight beam dynamics targets in Firm1. - The strong systematic component (around 0.5 units in average) in Firm2 observed between magnet progressive number 100 and 600 is disappearing.

-Fig. 25: Average a4 in straight part of the collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 156 cryodipoles.
+Fig. 25: Average a4 in straight part of the collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm), and beam dynamics targets for the systematic (red lines) based on correlations with 163.5 cryodipoles.